15 Fun Day Trips from Chattanooga, Tennessee

 Distance from Chattanooga: 118 miles (2 hours)

-Head to Chattahoochee Food Works or Ponce City Market for some delicious food.
+And of course, no visit to Atlanta is complete without trying some delicious southern food, from fried chicken to peach cobbler.
+Head to Chattahoochee Food Works or Ponce City Market for some delicious food!